DZGoldman/Github-Data/readme.md

 (*link file here*)

+- **Seaching Github** Github users can be found directly from Github's API based on programming language and location search parameters.
+The results are exported as a CSV file (included each User's skills) in the same format as shown above.
+A search will return a Maximum of 100 results; only users with a public email address are included.

 - **Database** The runs on top of a postgreSQL database of roughly 150,000 Github users.
 The data saved into the database is authenticated for valid Github url and valid email.
 The data-structure and data-types can be seen in the User.js file in the apps root directory.

   - Sample query: